Timbales: Timbalitos

 Timbalitos or pailitas are small timbales with diameters of 15 cm, 20 cm or 25 cm.
 The timbalitos are used to play the part of the bongos with sticks, but are not used to play the traditional timbales part.
 Manteca, Papaíto, Félix Escobar "El Gallego" and Manny Oquendo were masters at playing the bongó part on timbalitos.
 Timbalitos are sometimes incorporated into expanded timbales set-ups, or incorporated into drum kits.
+The instrument was invented in Cuba in the mid 1920's as a substitute for the bongó which at the time was outlawed in La Habana by the then President of Cuba, Gerardo Machado.
+The groups at this time that predominantly used it were La Gloria Mantancera and La Sonora Mantancera.

 Mini timbales

-Mini timbales small timbales, similar to timbalitos, often used by rock drummers as part of their drum kits.
+Mini timbales small timbales, similar to timbalitos, sometimes used by rock drummers as part of their drum kits.
 For examples, drummer John Dolmayan of System of a Down is known for using two (6" and 8") mini timbales in his kit and Dave Mackintosh uses a pair of 8" diameter attack timbales 9" and 11" deep made by Meinl Percussion to produce a similar sound to a pair of octobans.
 Meinl also produce a set of mini timbales of traditional depth but 8" and 10" diameter, also suitable for drum kit usage.